Effects of Force for Class 8 Science: How Force Changes Motion, Direction, Speed and Shape

 The effects of force help us understand how objects behave when a push or pull is applied to them.
 Even though we cannot see force directly, we can clearly observe its impact on objects around us.
 Have you ever wondered why a football starts moving when you kick it or why a bicycle stops when the brakes are applied?
 All these changes happen because of force.

 From moving a ball to shaping clay, force plays a very important role in changing the state and motion of objects in everyday life.
-In this article, we will understand the different effects of force with simple examples.
+In this article, we will understand the different effects of force with simple examples for class 8 students.

 Table of Contents